NOC-OI/ship-track-estimators/README.md

-# ship-track-estimators
-Estimators of historical ships track
+# Estimators of historical ship tracks